IBM-Cloud/DevOps-Services-Docs/docs/integrations/saucelabs_auto/index.md

 8. On the Build Stage tile, click the **Run Stage** icon <img  class="inline" src="./images/run_stage.png" alt="The Run Stage icon"> to manually run the stage.
 The build is added to the queue, is run, and then is deployed to Bluemix.
 ![The project's configured pipeline][5]

 9. View the Sauce Labs test results to verify that they are green.
-You can use either of the following methods to view the results:

-   a.
 After the Deploy Stage tile indicates that your app is running, in the LAST EXECUTION RESULT section, click the URL that is under the app name.
-   b.
-In the project's Overview page, click **MORE** > **Sauce Labs**.
+Otherwise, in the project's Overview page, click **MORE** > **Sauce Labs**.

 **Tip**: To view the Sauce Labs test results at any time, in the project’s Overview page click **MORE** > **Sauce Labs**.